Xeverous/the_website/website/pages/cpp/tutorials/beginner/08_arrays/01_introduction/introduction.rst

     So is there any lesson about declarator syntax?

 No, at least not now.
 But the problem is old enough that you may find various resources on the internet that may help you, e.g. https://cdelc.org.
 Here, I will post examples when needed as I don't think spending time trying to understand this part of C grammar is worth it.
 In practice, there are C++ alternatives and actual "syntax abonimations" are pretty rare so people usually just remember them instead of understanding.
+Explaining the C (and C++) language grammar could be a separate course on its own.

 The good news for arrays is that we will not use this syntax for long, as C++11 added an alternative, which is much better and not only in syntax.
 But first, let's explain some aspects of arrays.